Flexberry/flexberry.github.io/pages/products/flexberry-aspnet/controls/wolv/fa_wolv-check-boxes.en.md

 ---
-title: the Behavior of the check boxes to select items WebObjectListView
+title: The Behavior of the check boxes to select items WebObjectListView
 sidebar: flexberry-aspnet_sidebar
 keywords: Flexberry ASP-NET
 toc: true